simao-ferreira/dotfiles/DOCS-Mi3/README.md

 After installing edit the .i3/config file, comment the line about dmenu and add:
 `bindsym $mod+d exec rofi -lines 12 -padding 18 -width 60 -location 0 -show drun -sidebar-mode -columns 3`
+* This command works for the initial setup, some changes need to be made according to settings, for example using a rasi theme.

-This will replace the usual call to dmenu. dmenu still works if another keybinding is provided.
+This will replace the usual call to `dmenu`.
+However `dmenu` still works if another keybinding is provided.
 That is a important setting case something breaks on installation.
 To move between types like windows, ssh or drun press `shift` while on rofi.

 Also it is possible to configure a faster keybinding like the one used on WindowsOS.
 For moving between open windows: